decentraland/old-documentation/_posts/development-guide/2018-02-6-shape-components.md

 - Save your models in _.glb_ format, which is a lighter version of _.gltf_.
 - If you have multiple models that share the same textures, export your models with textures in a separate file.
 That way multiple models can refer to a single texture file that only needs to be loaded once.
-- If you have multiple entities using the same 3D model and no animations, instance a single `GLTFShape` component and assign that same one to the entities that will use it.
+- If you have multiple entities using the same 3D model, instance a single `GLTFShape` component and assign that same one to the entities that will use it.
 - If your scene has entities that appear and disappear, it might be a good idea to pool these entities and keep them already defined but removed from the engine until needed.
 This will help them appear faster, the trade-off is that they will occupy memory when not in use.
-See ({{ site.baseurl }}{% post_url /development-guide/2018-02-1-entities-components %}#pooling-entities-and-components)
+See [entities and components]({{ site.baseurl }}{% post_url /development-guide/2018-02-1-entities-components %}#pooling-entities-and-components)

 ## Reuse shapes